 Our Top Pick: For the outdoorsman, Big Sur has a ton of great spots to check out.
 If you’re looking to do a bit of camping, however, the conversation is a fairly brief one.
 Look no further than the Julia Pfeifer Burns Campground.

 Drive Time From The Bay: Getting here is one of the longer travel times on the list.
 The Bay to Big Sur is a two-and-a-half-hour car ride south and will take you straight through San José.
 Grab a bite to eat on your way through.

 Grass Valley is an early 19th-century gold rush town with a stunning backdrop and small community of tourism-centered shops and accommodations.
 Check into a historic hotel or a cozy little bed & breakfast, and then check out an array of dining experiences.
 Shop for edible goodies at the bakeries and cafés, take a look at the shoe and clothing stores, relax at a salon, drop by a wine bar and do it all again the next day.
 Take a tour of Empire Mine, one of the oldest gold mines in California.

-You can reach any of these places in just two or three hours of driving out of San Francisco.
-Get some fresh air, a bit of perspective and shake the urban dust out of your brain.
+Get some fresh air, a bit of perspective, and shake the urban dust out of your brain.
 Recharge those batteries with a couple of days and nights spent away from the city.

 With so many great weekend getaway options so close to the city, you’ll probably need a couple of vacations to check out all that the Bay Area has to offer.
 Are you ready to plan that Northern California escape?
 Find the perfect rental with VacationRenter.